leebyron/ecmascript-more-export-from/Spec.md

 #### 15.2.3.4 Static Semantics: ExportedNames

-> Note: This existing block is replaced by the following content.

 > *ExportDeclaration* : `export` `*` *FromClause* `;`
 >
 > 1. Return a new empty List.